Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: SNE perspective of SSCL

 \subsection{Analysis}

-In this section, to showcase the utility of the SNE perspective, we demonstrate how the feature learning process of SSCL methods, e.g., SimCLR \cite{chen2020simple}, can become more intuitive and transparent.
-Specifically, we re-derive the alignment and uniformity principle \cite{wang2020understanding} as well as provide novel analysis on domain-agnostic augmentations and the implicit bias.
+In this section, to showcase the utility of the SNE perspective, we demonstrate how the feature learning process of SSCL methods, e.g., SimCLR, can become more intuitive and transparent.
+Specifically, we re-derive the alignment and uniformity principle \citep{wang2020understanding} as well as provide novel analysis on domain-agnostic augmentations, the implicit bias and robustness of learned features.
 To aid the illustration, we device toy examples with simulated Gaussian mixture data.

-\textbf{Gaussian mixture setting.} Let the data follow $d$-dimensional Gaussian mixture distribution with $m$ components where $P_{\bx} \sim \frac{1}{m}\sum_{i=1}^m N(\bmu_i, \sigma^2\bI_d)$.
+\paragraph{Gaussian mixture setting.} Let the data follow $d$-dimensional Gaussian mixture distribution with $m$ components where $P_{\bx} \sim \frac{1}{m}\sum_{i=1}^m N(\bmu_i, \sigma^2\bI_d)$.
 The special case with $d=2$, $m=5$, $\sigma=0.1$ is illustrated in Figure \ref{fig:toy}(a) with 250 independent samples.
-To apply contrastive methods, consider constructing positive pairs by direct sampling, i.e., if $\bx$ is from the first component, then we sample another $\bx^\prime\sim N(\bmu_1, \sigma^2\bI_d)$ independently as its alternative view for contrast.
+To apply contrastive methods, consider constructing positive pairs by direct sampling, i.e., if $\bx$ is from the first component, then we sample another $\bx^\prime\sim N(\bmu_1, \sigma^2\bI_d)$ independently as its alternative view for contrast. \alert{The negative samples are the same as in standard SimCLR training.}